 Winter squash are one of my most recommended foods, as they are staple for the healing and maintaining the Stomach and Spleen–the Earth element organs.
-Small winter start coming available by the end of August and are perfect for this recipe.
+Small winter squash start coming available by mid to late August and are perfect for this recipe.
 Best served while the squash is still warm, this salad is a lovely mix of all 5 flavors (bitter, sweet, sour, pungent and salty) and is delightful in the late summer or autumn.
 I chose to cook the prosciutto to add a little extra warmth and crunch.

 Preheat oven to 400.
 Slice delicata squash into 1/2 inch wide strips.
 Seed and lightly coat squash with olive oil.
 Roast until squash is soft, about 30 minutes or until a fork inserted pulls out easily.
 Allow to cool slightly so you can handle it.